frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-Yahweh said to Abraham: "Leave your country, your kindred, and your father\'s house for a country which I will show you" (Gen. 12:1).
+"Yahweh said to Abraham: 'Leave your country, your kindred, and your father\'s house for a country which I will show you'" (Gen. 12:1).

 God places a very definite challenge before Abram, later to be Abraham, to leave these places that are very close to his heart.